Revolving-Door

 On July 9, 2018, Donald Trump named Andrew Wheeler as Acting EPA Administrator following Scott Pruitt’s resignation amid 14 federal corruption investigations.
 Wheeler, a former coal industry lobbyist who had represented Murray Energy—one of America’s largest coal companies—embodied …

-Andrew Wheeler Donald Trump Environmental Protection Agency Faegre Baker Daniels Murray Energy +1 more regulatory-capture epa fossil-fuels climate-denial revolving-door +1 more
+Andrew Wheeler Donald Trump Environmental Protection Agency (EPA) Faegre Baker Daniels Murray Energy +1 more regulatory-capture epa fossil-fuels climate-denial revolving-door +1 more

 Read more →